 The Language of Scripture is clearly Penal

-Surely it won’t do to argue that since Calvin lived in a law-oriented society that it influenced his view of the atonement.
-The entire legal system that the West today is modeled after was developed by the Romans of Paul’s time, so the same could be argued concerning him.
+Surely it won’t do to argue that, since Calvin lived in a law-oriented society, it influenced his view of the atonement.
+The entire legal system that the West is modeled after today was developed by the Romans of Paul’s time, so the same could be argued concerning him.
 Indeed, the language which Paul uses to describe what Christ accomplished upon the cross involves clearly juridical terms, used in the Roman legal system at that time.

 However, the atonement is not based upon Roman law and justice, but rather upon the very Law of God and upon His justice.
-Both Old and New Testaments present God using terms which are clearly juridical.
-He is depicted as the Judge of all.
-(Gen 18:25; Heb 12:23) He has a throne for judgment before which all must stand.
-(Ps 9:7,8; Rev 20:11) The foundation of His throne is righteousness and justice.
-(Ps 89:14; 97:2) Apart from grace, all will be judged according to the Law, found guilty and condemned.
-(Rom 2:13,16; James 2:10) All men are demonstrated to be guilty before God.
-(Rom 3:19)
+Both Old and New Testaments present God using terms which are clearly judicial.
+He is depicted as the Judge of all (Gen 18:25; Heb 12:23).
+He has a throne for judgment before which all must stand (Ps 9:7-8; Rev 20:11).
+The foundation of His throne is righteousness and justice (Ps 89:14; 97:2).
+Apart from grace, all will be judged according to the Law, found guilty and condemned (Rom 2:13,16; James 2:10).
+All men are demonstrated to be guilty before God (Rom 3:19).

 So far, we see juridical terms consistently employed, showing all mankind to be guilty and condemned before a holy God who is also the Judge of all.
 That brings us up to the atonement.
-Are the passages which reveal Christ’s atoning sacrifice also expressed in juridical terms?
+Are the passages which reveal Christ’s atoning sacrifice also expressed in forensic terms?
 Yes.
-He was born under the Law in order to redeem us from the Law.
-(Gal 4:4,5) He lived a perfect life under the Law without sin.
-(1Jn 3:4,5; 1Peter 2:22; Heb 4:15) He became a curse under the Law by hanging upon a tree, being numbered with the transgressors.
-(Gal 3:13; Luke 22:37; Mark 15:28) He was delivered over because of our transgressions and was raised because of our justification.
-(Rom 4:25; 5:16; Isa 53:5) Taking on the likeness of sinful flesh, He condemned sin in the flesh in order that the righteous requirement of the Law might be fulfilled in us.
-(Rom 8:3,4) These are all legal terms which were in common use within every legal system of that time.
+He was born under the Law in order to redeem us from the Law (Gal 4:4-5).
+He lived a perfect life under the Law without sin (1Jn 3:4-5; 1Peter 2:22; Heb 4:15).
+He became a curse under the Law by hanging upon a tree, being numbered with the transgressors (Gal 3:13; Luke 22:37; Mark 15:28).
+He was delivered over because of our transgressions and was raised because of our justification (Rom 4:25; 5:16; Isa 53:5).
+Taking on the likeness of sinful flesh, He condemned sin in the flesh in order that the righteous requirement of the Law might be fulfilled in us (Rom 8:3-4).
+These are all legal terms which were in common use within every legal system of that time.
 Even the biblical terms “expiation” and “propitiation,” although not part of secular legal terminology, nevertheless are essential to God’s justice.
-Expiation and propitiation are foundational elements in God’s justice, making it possible for Him to be just and justify the ungodly.
-(Rom 3:25,26)
+Expiation and propitiation are foundational elements in God’s justice, making it possible for Him to be just and justify the ungodly (Rom 3:25-26).

 Christ our Passover was Sacrificed for Us.
 (1Cor 5:7)

-This mistranslation of the word “kippur” has given place to the modern notion that forgiveness and reconciliation with God are possible without the shedding of Christ’s blood in expiation for our sins and that God didn’t need to be reconciled to us, but rather it was only we who needed to be reconciled unto Him.
-This, in spite of the fact that Jesus was declared to be “the Lamb of God who takes away (or expiates) the sin of the world.”
-(Jn 1:29) The Postmodern version is more akin to the Moral Influence Theory which would devoid the blood of Christ of any redemptive value, saying that Christ merely demonstrated “cruciform” love as an example to us by absorbing our sins into Himself without retaliation.
+This mistranslation of the word “kippur” has given place to the modern notion that forgiveness and reconciliation with God are possible without the shedding of Christ’s blood in expiation for our sins, and that God didn’t need to be reconciled to us, but rather it was only we who needed to be reconciled unto Him.
+This, in spite of the fact that Jesus was declared to be “the Lamb of God who takes away (or expiates) the sin of the world” (Jn 1:29).
+The Postmodern version is more akin to the Moral Influence Theory which would make the blood of Christ devoid of any redemptive value, saying that Christ merely demonstrated “cruciform” love as an example to us by absorbing our sins into Himself without retaliation.
 But the Apostle John clearly states the reason for Christ’s life and death.
-He says: “And you know that He was manifested to take away our sins.”
-(1John 3:5) Jesus Himself, on the night of His passion said: “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
-(Matt 26:28) Likewise, the writer of Hebrews says that “without the shedding of blood there is no remission.”
-(Heb 9:22, cf. 10:18) Clearly, the remission or forgiveness of sins refers to God’s forgiveness and remission of our sins, thereby enabling Him to justly justify us.
+He says: “And you know that He was manifested to take away our sins” (1John 3:5).
+Jesus Himself, on the night of His passion said: “For this is My blood of the new covenant, which is shed for many for the remission of sins” (Matt 26:28).
+Likewise, the writer of Hebrews says that “without the shedding of blood there is no remission” (Heb 9:22, cf. 10:18).
+Clearly, the remission or forgiveness of sins refers to God’s forgiveness and remission of our sins, thereby enabling Him to justly justify us.